Advanced System Settings on Windows 11: How to Open & Use

 - Inside the Startup and Recovery settings section, you can change what your PC will do after a system failure, such as automatically restarting itself.

-Windows 11’s Advanced System Settings window is part of Control Panel.
+Windows 11’s Advanced System Settings window is part of the Control Panel.
 As you might know already, it will become obsolete soon, as Microsoft has been slowly movings its features to the Settings app.
 But for now, we may still use it as it is.

 The OS comes with a slew of interesting user interface elements that make the UI more aesthetically appealing and welcoming.
 Changing some of the visual effects and animations in Windows 11 can boost your machine’s speed dramatically.